HL7/fhir-shorthand/input/pagecontent/reference.md

 `* {Quantity type} = {system}#{code} "{display text}"`

-Although this appears the quantity is being set to a coded value, it is legal.
+Although this appears like the quantity is being set to a coded value, it is legal and sets only the coded units part of the quantity.

 🚧 To make this a bit more intuitive, FSH allows you to use the word `units`, as follows: